 Stenberg has a great campus life.
 Every month we have “Campus Life” challenges that the staff puts on.
 During the summer months we set up ice cream sundae tables throughout the halls, which was super nice to enjoy during the hot weather we just had.
 We also had a challenge where every classroom had a word and you had to go around to each room, get the word and put together a sentence and the winner won a free lunch.

-We had a “Be the Change” month in which every student got free tickets to a conference held in Langley (oh did I mention we got to miss class for it!) that had future career opportunities as well as the Buried Life cast as speakers, you had a chance to win an iPad there too.
-And for the last month of summer every program got a step counter and the class that won with the most steps walked won a year gym membership, which would have been awesome!
+We had a “Be the Change” month in which every student got free tickets to a conference held in Langley.
+(Oh, did I mention we got to miss class for it?)
+That had future career opportunities as well as the Buried Life cast as speakers, you had a chance to win an iPad there too.
+And for the last month of summer every program got a step counter.
+The class that won with the most steps walked won a year gym membership, which would have been awesome!
 But my class didn’t win; we actually didn’t win any of the challenges come to think of it…:(

 Stenberg does a great job at encouraging their students and staff to participate in campus life challenges and games.
 Throughout the year they set up student and staff surveys that we par-take it, and of course the class with the most students completing the survey win a free dinner.